Superformula/cloud-backend-test/README.md

 Since I chose to use DynamoDB for listing users and support filetering on pagination on it, I tried to use native functions to achieve it.
 I searched a lot on how to do it directly with DynamoDB and tried to bring the best practices found, even though I know there is a huge space for improvement.

+The server uses CloudWatch for logging and currently has no alarms set.
+All exceptions occured on business logic are logged.

 ### Unit tests

 All unit tests for the server business logic were made using [Jest](https://jestjs.io/) with the "ts-jest" package.
 To mock DynamoDB, "[jest-aws-sdk-mock](https://www.npmjs.com/package/jest-aws-sdk-mock)" was also used since it made it much simpler to deal with DynamoDB in the testing environment.

 ### GraphQL API Documentation

 You can find the GraphQL Documentation [here](http://graphql-doc.s3-website-us-east-1.amazonaws.com).
+(Created manually to save time)

 ## Requirements